clintonbuzon/engineer-python/README.md

 ## Dependencies

-Before you begin playing with the source code, it is highly recommeneded you do this within a venv.
+For this project, it's recommended to use a Python virtual environment (venv).
+This isolates your project dependencies, preventing conflicts with packages in your global Python environment.

-First add execute permission to shell scripts
+First add execute permission to shell scripts:

 ```bash
 chmod +x *.sh
 ```

-You can install dependencies as shown below;
+You can set up your environment and install the necessary dependencies using the provided build script:

 ```bash
 ./build.sh
 ```

-Running the build shell command would do the following:
+Executing the build script performs the following actions:

-- Install requirements.txt
+- Installs the packages listed in `requirements.txt`
-- Run linting via ruff and isort
+- Lints the code using `ruff` and `isort` to ensure code quality
-- Run tests to ensure that code is working as expected
+- Runs unit tests to verify that the code behaves as expected

 ## Running the App